Essential elements of a successful 404 error page

 Treat this 404 page as the last chance at anchoring your “almost lost” website visitor.

 With these elements kept in mind, you can a good-looking customized Error 404 Page.

-Make sure you use your brand colours and format for the error page as well.
-So that it actually belongs to your website and stands apart.
+Make sure you use your brand colours so that it actually belongs to your website.